Music for the Eyes

 The Reed Society for the Sacred Arts believes that art is born through a combination of inspiration, discipline, and a teacher who ignites a light in his/her students.
 The journey of an individual through the mastery of an art form should be appreciated in addition to any of their tangible products.
 We wish to shed light on the processes and inner-workings of sacred arts, as that is what gives them value.

-Art cannot be called "sacred" just because the subject is "religious"; its formal execution must also echo spirituality.
 Our hope at RSSA is for individuals in the United States to be exposed to the art forms that have flourished for centuries founded on a science of subtleties.
-Through the hosting of events, workshops, lectures, performances, and exhibitions, our mission is to create a paradigm shift in how the public approaches Islamic art and music.
+Through the hosting of events, workshops, lectures, performances, and exhibitions, our mission is to create a paradigm shift in how the public approaches sacred art and music.
 RSSA aims to cultivate understanding of the sacred aspects of the artistic process from inspiration to execution.

 Reed Society was founded in 2017 and received its 501c(3) status in 2018.